Interstate 77

-Interstate 77 (I-77) is a north–south Interstate Highway in the eastern United States.
+Interstate 77 (I-77) is a north–south Interstate Highway in the Eastern United States.
 It traverses diverse terrain, from the mountainous state of West Virginia to the rolling farmlands of North Carolina and Ohio.
-It largely supplants the old US Route 21 (US 21) between Cleveland, Ohio, and Columbia, South Carolina, as an important north–south corridor through the middle Appalachians.
+It largely supplants the old U.S. Route 21 (US 21) between Cleveland, Ohio, and Columbia, South Carolina, as an important north–south corridor through the middle Appalachian Mountains.
 The southern terminus of I-77 is in Cayce, South Carolina, in Lexington County at the junction with I-26.
 The northern terminus is in Cleveland at the junction with I-90.
 Other major cities that I-77 connects to include Columbia, South Carolina; Charlotte, North Carolina; Charleston, West Virginia; and Akron, Ohio.
-The East River Mountain Tunnel, connecting Virginia and West Virginia, is one of only two instances in the United States where a mountain road tunnel crosses a state line.
+The East River Mountain Tunnel, connecting Virginia and West Virginia, is one of only two instances in the U.S. where a mountain road tunnel crosses a state line.
 The other is the Cumberland Gap Tunnel, connecting Tennessee and Kentucky.
-I-77 is a snowbird route to the Southern United States for those traveling from the Great Lakes region.
+I-77 is a snowbird route to the Southern U.S. for those traveling from the Great Lakes region.